-While not everyone can afford to pick up and move all the way up North to our safest Michigan city, Iron Mountain, there are many other cities in the Great Lakes State that are just as safe and just as comfortable: that won't break the bank.
+While not everyone can afford to pick up and move all the way up North to our safest Michigan city, Iron Mountain, there are many other cities in the Great Lakes State that are just as safe and just as comfortable: 10 Best Places To Live In Michigan

 Located in Michigan's Upper Peninsula, Iron Mountain is the Great Lakes State's safest city.

 This little city in Dickinson County may be way, way up there, almost to Canada up there, but it is super safe.

 Named for its booming iron ore economy, Iron Mountain's gold star qualities like strong work ethic and sense of community are the reason this city scored off the safety charts with its close to non-existent number of crimes per residents.